REFERENCE GUIDE

 What Are Maximum Zs Values?

 Maximum Zs values are the highest earth fault loop impedance values at which a protective device (MCB, fuse, or RCBO) will still disconnect the supply within the required time in the event of an earth fault.
-BS 7671 specifies maximum disconnection times of 0.4 seconds for final circuits and 5 seconds for distribution circuits.
-The maximum Zs values in the BS 7671 tables are calculated to ensure these disconnection times are achieved.
+In a TN system, Regulation 411.3.2.2 and Table 41.1 require 0.4 seconds for final circuits rated up to 63 A with socket-outlets or up to 32 A supplying only fixed connected equipment, and Regulation 411.3.2.3 permits 5 seconds for distribution circuits and for any final circuit outside that scope.
+Tables 41.2 to 41.4 are the TN tables and are calculated to ensure those times are achieved.
+TT systems are different — Table 41.1 requires 0.2 seconds and Regulation 411.3.2.4 permits 1 second for a distribution circuit — and on TT the disconnecting device is normally an RCD.

 The calculation is straightforward: the protective device has a time-current characteristic that defines the minimum current at which it will trip within the required time.
 BS 7671 applies a voltage factor Cmin of 0.95 to the nominal 230 V supply to account for voltage tolerance (per Appendix 3), giving an effective voltage of 218.5 V. Using Ohm's law, the maximum Zs equals this effective voltage divided by the minimum trip current.
 For example, a Type B 32 A MCB trips magnetically at 5 times its rated current (160 A), giving a maximum Zs of 218.5/160 = 1.37 ohms.